codezonediitj/codezonediitj.github.io/_posts/2019-05-30-CPU-GPU-and-TPU-in-Deep-Learning.md

 The High bandwidth, hiding the latency under thread parallelism and easily programmable registers makes GPU a lot faster than a CPU.

-The new Intel Xeon phi processing chip
+#### The new Intel Xeon phi processing chip

-It fetches and decodes instructions from four hardware thread execution contexts and has 4 clock latency, hidden by round-robin scheduling of threads

-Each microprocessor core is a fully functional, in-order core capable of running IA instructions independently of the other cores
+It fetches and decodes instructions from four hardware thread execution contexts and has 4 clock latency, hidden by round-robin scheduling of threads.
+Each microprocessor core is a fully functional, in-order core capable of running IA instructions independently of the other cores.
 It has two pipelines and ring interconnection.

-A comparison between the newly released Xeon phi processor and NVIDIA GeForce GTX 1080

-The TPU chip
+#### The TPU chip

 The chip has been specifically designed for Google's TensorFlow framework.
 In Google Photos, an individual TPU can process over 100 million photos a day.
 Google's Cloud TPU is currently only in beta, offering limited quantities and usage.
 In machine learning training, the Cloud TPU is more powerful in performance and four times larger in memory capacity than Nvidia's best GPU Tesla V100.